Moyo Airport

+Moyo Airport (IATA: OYG) is an airport in Moyo, Uganda.

 Location

 Moyo Airport is located in the town of Moyo, Moyo District, West Nile sub-region, in Northern Uganda, close to the International border with South Sudan.
 Its location is approximately 406 km, by air, north of Entebbe International Airport, the country's largest civilian and military airport.
 The geographic coordinates of this airport are 3°38′56″N 31°45′52″E.

 Overview

 Moyo Airport is a small civilian airport that serves the town of Moyo.
 As of August 2011, the airport is not yet under the administration of the Uganda Civil Aviation Authority.
 Moyo Airport is situated 3100 ft above sea level.
 The airport has a single unpaved runway which measures 4260 ft long.